-How Re-framing Criticism into Feedback Helps Your Development
+How Re-framing Criticism into Feedback Improves Development & Results

 We love to hear all of the great feedback on what we’ve done well.
 Most of the time, it’s not the most difficult thing in the world to hear how amazing we are at our work!

 The difficulty comes from when we have to accept the negative feedback without becoming defensive and emotional.
 After all, it’s human nature for our minds to want to defend us.
 We consider the feedback to see if we agree and often our minds want to argue with it.
 It’s much harder to face the negative as it challenges us to think in different ways and see the situation through different eyes that might be different from what we first believed.

 At Life Ladder, we believe that feedback is one of the most valuable tools in business but also for a happy life.
 Our corporate personal development membership platform enables employees to develop soft skills and professional development skillsets such as communication skills, team-working and emotional intelligence, ensuring mindsets are set up for personal growth and performance.
 Key to this is helping individuals see how feedback is a benefit and a learning opportunity.

 An article on Forbes explores how embracing negative feedback can help your career development, which means you’re not only developing personally, you can boost your professional development too.

 We know personal development is a game-changer and it is our mission to inspire and enable colossal enjoyment of self-development, which will help people to live better lives.

 There’s always self-development from feedback, so we've put together an article for you article to provide you with some coaching tips to getting the most out of feedback.